micmejia/bible-dump/NKJV/Joshua/Josh 13.md

 from the south, all the land of the Canaanites, and Mearah that belongs to the Sidonians as far as Aphek, to the border of the Amorites;

 ###### 5
-the land of the [^a]Gebalites, and all Lebanon, toward the sunrise, from Baal Gad below Mount Hermon as far as the entrance to Hamath;
+the land of the Gebalites, and all Lebanon, toward the sunrise, from Baal Gad below Mount Hermon as far as the entrance to Hamath;

 ###### 6
-all the inhabitants of the mountains from Lebanon as far as the [^b]Brook Misrephoth, _and_ all the Sidonians--them I will drive out from before the children of Israel; only divide[^c] it by lot to Israel as an inheritance, as I have commanded you.
+all the inhabitants of the mountains from Lebanon as far as the Brook Misrephoth, _and_ all the Sidonians--them I will drive out from before the children of Israel; only divide it by lot to Israel as an inheritance, as I have commanded you.

 ###### 7
 Now therefore, divide this land as an inheritance to the nine tribes and half the tribe of Manasseh." ## The Land Divided East of the Jordan